CleasbyCode/pdvrdt/README.md

 For **Windows**, you can download the installer from [***Sourceforge***](https://sourceforge.net/projects/qpdf/).
 Once installed, add the path to your environment variables system path (e.g. **C:\Program Files\qpdf 11.2.0\bin**).

-1,048,444 bytes is the (zlib) uncompressed limit for your arbitrary data.
+1,048,444 bytes is the inflated/uncompressed (zlib) limit for your arbitrary data.
 132 bytes is used for the barebones iCCP profile.
 (132 + 1048444 = 1,048,576 [1MB]).

-To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip, rar, formats.
-Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.
+To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip/rar formats, etc.  Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.

-Your file will be encrypted, compressed (zlib) and embedded into the image file (iCCP profile chunk).
+Your file will be encrypted, deflated/compressed (zlib) and embedded into the image file (iCCP profile chunk).

 Compile and run the program under Windows or **Linux**.